-Availity is the preferred method for the submission of preauthorization requests offering a streamlined and efficient experience for providers requesting inpatient and outpatient medical services.
-Additionally, providers can use this tool to make inquiries on previously submitted requests regardless of how they were sent (phone, fax, or other online tool).
+Interactive Care Reviewer is the preferred method for the submission of preauthorization requests offering a streamlined and efficient experience for providers requesting inpatient and outpatient medical services.
+Additionally, providers can use this tool to make inquiries on previously submitted requests regardless of how they were sent (phone, fax, ICR or other online tool).

 - Initiate preauthorization requests online, eliminating the need to call or fax.
-Availity allows detailed text, photo images and attachments to be submitted along with your request. - Make inquiries on previously submitted requests via phone, fax, or other online tool. - Instant accessibility from almost anywhere including after business hours. - Use the dashboard to provide a complete view of all UM requests with real-time status updates including email notifications if requested using a valid email address. - Real-time results for some common procedures with immediate decisions. - Access under Authorizations and Referrals via Availity Essentials (Availity.com).
+ICR allows detailed text, photo images and attachments to be submitted along with your request. - Make inquiries on previously submitted requests via phone, fax, ICR or other online tool. - Instant accessibility from almost anywhere including after business hours. - Use the dashboard to provide a complete view of all UM requests with real-time status updates including email notifications if requested using a valid email address. - Real-time results for some common procedures with immediate decisions. - Access ICR under Authorizations and Referrals via Availity Essentials (Availity.com).

-For an optimal experience, use a browser that supports 128-bit encryption.
+For an optimal experience with ICR, use a browser that supports 128-bit encryption.
 This includes Internet Explorer, Chrome, Firefox or Safari.
-Availity Authorization Application is not currently available for the following:
+The Healthy Blue Dual Advantage ICR is not currently available for the following: